paul-hammant/ContinuousIsolation.com/README.md

 # Rules

 1. This is a parody site.
-It is as if it was written in a parallel universe, where the inverse of all Agile/XP, Continuous Integration, Continuous Delivery/Deployment, DevOps, Lean, critical path/chain things are true.
+It is as if it was written in a parallel universe, where the **inverse** of all these are true:
+* Agile/XP
+* Continuous Integration
+* Continuous Delivery/Deployment
+* DevOps
+* Lean
+* Critical path/chain concepts

 In fact, those never happened in this universe, so cannot be mentioned.
+Source Control exists.
+Builds exist.
+Testing is better done manually of course, and as close to go-live as possible.

-2. Nothing snide, sarcastic, ironic.
-No in-jokes.
+2. Nothing snide or dripping with sarcastic.
+No 'in' jokes please.
 Just a matter-of-fact ([synonyms](http://www.thesaurus.com/browse/matter-of-fact) (dictionary)[http://www.dictionary.com/browse/matter-of-fact]) style, please.